ohyoungpark/obsidian-sonkil/README.md

 4. Copy the downloaded files into the newly created `obsidian-sonkil` folder.
 5. Completely quit and restart Obsidian.
 6. Go to Obsidian Settings > Community Plugins, **ensure Safe Mode is disabled**, and enable the "Sonkil" plugin.

+### Configuring Hotkeys

+Since default hotkeys are not provided due to Obsidian's plugin guidelines, you need to set them manually:

+1. Go to **Settings** (gear icon in the bottom-left corner).
+2. Navigate to the **Hotkeys** section in the left sidebar.
+3. In the search bar at the top of the Hotkeys section, type `Sonkil:` to filter the commands provided by this plugin.
+4. Find the command you want to configure (e.g., `Sonkil: Set mark`).
+5. Click the `+` icon next to the command name.
+6. Press the key combination you want to assign (e.g., `Ctrl+Space`).
+You can use the combinations suggested in the table above or choose your own.
+7. Repeat steps 4-6 for all the Sonkil commands you wish to use with hotkeys.

 ### For Developers